lekoenig/Riverine_Hypoxia/README.md

 3. The "output" folder contains any derived datasets or figures that were generated during the analysis.

-The root folder the primary analysis files.
-"Hypoxia_spatial.R" is a script that brings in the raw data, projects the data into a single, uniform coordinate reference system (WGS84), and creates and initial plot of the data sites.
+**The root folder the primary analysis files:**

+"01_Prep_spatial_data.R" is a script that brings in the raw data, projects the data into a single, uniform coordinate reference system (WGS84), and creates an initial plot of the data sites.

+"02_USA_data_JoinNHD.R" is a script that spatially joins sites within the United States to a unique NHDV2 COMID, which is then linked to the StreamCat covariate database (https://www.epa.gov/national-aquatic-resource-surveys/streamcat).